tracim/tracim/backend/doc/setting.md

 `tracimcli search init`

-You can resync data with:
+You can (re)sync data with:

 `tracimcli search index`

+you can delete index using:

+`tracimcli search delete`

-If there is an update of tracim, use this one to migrate index:
+If there is an update of tracim, use this one to migrate index (experimental, prefer delete,init,index mecanism):

 `tracimcli search upgrade`